bpucker/KIPEs/README.md

   --makeblastdb    STR    Full path to the makeblastdb binary (if not in your $PATH)

   --fasttree       STR    Full path to the FastTree binary

+  --forester       STR    Activates the automatic construction of gene trees (on|off)[on] --exp            STR    Gene expression file (activates heatmap construction)
 ```